rakeshcsit/pdi-health/README.md

 got veronica's environment set up, she's on
 	completely forgot that anyone other than admins can't sign up, I need to make it harder to get to the sign up page and put it in a secret code and add a robots.txt file so the sign up page can't be gotten to

+fixed a collect error when there are no patients and on no doctors.
+Veronica found the errors when setting up her environment.

+made trello board:

 ## 9-5-17